acrobyte007/Stock_Price_Prediction/README.md

 # Stock Price Prediction Application

-This Django application predicts future stock prices using a Decision Tree regression model and shows the comparssion between predited price and actual price.
+This Django application predicts future stock prices using a Decision Tree regression model and shows the comparission between predited price and actual price.

 ## Features